 Ph.D.
 Programs in Curriculum Design

 Although master's degrees are more common, some universities offer a curriculum design degree at the Ph.D. level.
-These programs prepare practicing educators for positions of leadership throughout all levels of academia.
+These programs help practicing educators learn the skills utilized in positions of leadership throughout all levels of academia.
 Students seeking a doctoral degree in curriculum design typically specialize in areas like elementary education, secondary education, special education, or educational research.
 Because most Ph.D. students do not pursue the degree on a full-time basis, these programs generally take at least two years to complete.
 Students are usually required to obtain a master's degree prior to enrolling in a Ph.D. program.
 Depending on the area of specialization, courses at the doctoral level may include:

 - Evaluating Quantitative Research in Education